EthanThatOneKid/neo-cli/README.md

 * usage: `dialog arg1`
 * `arg1` is either *accept* or *dismiss*

 The `dialog` keyword prepares the script to handle a dialog box as specified.
-If `arg1` is invalid, it will default to *accept*.
-Note: this keyword must come before any action that invokes a dialog box since the keyword merely prepares the script.
+If `arg1` is invalid, it will default to *accept*. ⚠ Note: this keyword must come before any action that invokes a dialog box since the keyword merely prepares the script.

-#### `eachpet` and `endeach` ❌
-* usage: `eachpet ... endeach`
-* alternate usage: `eachpet err arg1 ... endeach`

-The `eachpet` keyword begins a loop that executes the instructions following the keyword up to the usage of the `endeach` keyword for each neopet owned.
-In the case of an error, you may wish to specify a special error message if it occurs within the loop.
-To do this, follow the conventions of the [`err`](#err) keyword in the same line as the `eachpet` keyword (as seen in the alternate usage above).

 #### `field`
 * usage: `field arg1, arg2`